nightroman/FarNet/FSharpFar/README.md

 ````

 Note that `#r "FarNet.dll"` is just an example of some referenced assembly.
-It is referenced automatically and may be omitted in F# scripts for Far Manager.
+This DLL is referenced by default and may be omitted in F# scripts for Far Manager.

 ***
 ## <a id="editor"/> Editor services